Incomus/arknights-auto-macro/README.md

 Macro Recorder demands 200+ evergreen stones a year for a handful of variables, so I'm ditching it.
 God bless ChatGPT.
 ## Requirements
 - Windows PowerToys (text extractor, win+shift+t)
-- OBS (to track progress and errors in execution)
+- OBS (to track progress and errors in execution, not necessary)

 I'm running 2 tc, 4 fac, 3 pp.
 ## DIY